WVUHPC/2019-Intro-HPC/_episodes/01-introduction.md

   <img src="{{ page.root }}/fig/HardInfo.png" alt="HardInfo" />
 </a>

-It is probably easier from the command line CLI but this is too early stage for that.
+It is probably easier from the command line CLI but this is too early of a stage for that.
 In case you know how to get access to a terminal here are a few commands to try:

 ~~~
 bash-4.2# cat /proc/cpuinfo